ikim025/ucr-cs100/textbook/tools/xmonad/README.md

 You can add many things including new keyboard shortcuts, add-ons etc.

 To configure you have to edit the `~/.xmonad/xmonad.hs` file.
 The configuration is not as easy as it has to be written in haskell.
 However, you can find many configurations online.
-A personal favorite of ours is [this](https://www.haskell.org/haskellwiki/Xmonad/Config_archive/John_Goerzen's_Configuration).
+A personal favorite of mine is [this](https://www.haskell.org/haskellwiki/Xmonad/Config_archive/John_Goerzen's_Configuration).
 This one will also teach you how to add your own keyboard bindings.

 Report typos and/or broken links at ihund001@ucr.edu